Buying a house in Spain (1)

 The owners were keen to sell to us and we soon settled on a price.
 We couldn't be happier and started the ball rolling to get the actual keys and start living the dream.

 Are you curious what happened next?
 Curious about the house?
 What it looks like on the inside?
 What I am going to do with it?
-Then stay tuned for my next blog!
+Read my blogs here!